wainwrightmark/capacitor_bindings/README.md

 ### Prerequisites

-You must do the [Capacitor environment setup](https://capacitorjs.com/docs/getting-started/environment-setup) installiong node, xcode and android studio as needed.
+You must do the [Capacitor environment setup](https://capacitorjs.com/docs/getting-started/environment-setup) installing node, xcode and android studio as needed.

 You must also have trunk installed